freenas/freenas-docs/userguide/jails.rst

 screen displays a message and button to :guilabel:`CREATE POOL` if no pools exist on the %brand% system.

-If a pool exist, but no pool has been activated with iocage, a drop-down appears to select a pool.
+If pools exist, but none have been chosen for use with jails or plugins, a drop-down appears to select a pool.
 Select an appropriate pool and click :guilabel:`CHOOSE`.